-The Siberian Husky crossed with a Wolf is what is known as a Wolf hybrid.
-Wolf hybrids are a relatively unknown entity as not many people successfully take this challenge on.
-This Wolf hybrid is undoubtedly stunning, but he comes with many difficulties, and only very few families would be suited to this animal.
-He’s nowhere near as tame or practical as are other Husky mixes.
+Can a wolf mix with a Husky?
+Yes, they can, and this paring creates a beautiful yet formidable dog.
+The Siberian Husky crossed with a wolf is known as a wolf hybrid or a Wolfdog.
+Wolf hybrids are a relatively unknown entity, as not many people successfully take this challenge on.
+This wolf hybrid is undoubtedly stunning but comes with many difficulties, and only very few families can safely raise this animal.
+This pup is nowhere near as tame or practical as other Husky mixes.

-Ultimately, what you need to remember is that the Wolf is not a dog, he is a wild animal, and therefore the Wolf hybrid is also going to be very wild in his character and needs.
-If you are interested in learning a bit more about the Husky and the Wolf, and a comparison of each of his parents, then be sure to read our Husky Vs Wolf article.
+Ultimately, what you need to remember is that the wolf is not a dog, this is a wild animal, and therefore the wolf hybrid is also going to be very wild in both character and needs.
+If you are interested in learning a bit more about the Husky and the wolf and comparing each of his parents, then be sure to read our Husky vs. Wolf article.

-Not only is there already a lot of debate within the canine community about mixing pedigree dogs, but there is an extra level of controversy surrounding the Wolfdog more so than any other designer dog.
-Despite the belief that all dogs have either descended from the Wolf, or that they evolved separately from a common ancestor, over thousands of years domesticated dogs have evolved so much that they are almost entirely different in their physiology and behaviours.
+Not only is there already a lot of debate within the canine community about mixing pedigree dogs, but there is an extra level of controversy surrounding the Husky wolf-dog mix more so than any other designer dog.
+Despite the belief that all dogs have either descended from the wolf or that they evolved separately from a common ancestor, over thousands of years, domesticated dogs have evolved so much that they are almost entirely different in their physiology and behaviors.

-Therefore, mixing the Wolf, whose Latin name is Canis Lupus, and the dog, whose Latin name is Canis Lupus Familiaris, whilst possible, is frowned upon by the majority of those in the canine kingdom.
-It is also important to note that no matter what percentage, or ratio, of Wolf is in the Wolfdog, he will always be a wild animal at heart and not ideal as a typical family pet.
+Therefore, mixing the wolf, whose Latin name is Canis Lupus, and the dog, whose Latin name is Canis Lupus Familiaris, while possible, is frowned upon by the majority of those in the canine kingdom.
+It is also important to note that no matter what percentage, or ratio, of wolf genetics is in the husky wolf hybrid, he will always be a wild animal at heart and not ideal as a typical family pet.

-Even if the Wolfdog is claimed to be just 10% Wolf, he will display most, if not all Wolf traits, simply because their wild instincts are so strong.
-In order to understand the Wolfdog, it is important to learn a bit more about his parents.
+Even if the Wolfdog is claimed to be just 10% wolf, he will display most, if not all, wolf traits simply because their wild instincts are so strong.
+In order to understand the Husky wolf hybrid, it is important to learn a bit more about his parents.

-The Siberian Husky is one of the most ancient dog breeds on the planet, and they were developed in Siberia as a sled pulling dog used to transport goods and people from tribe to tribe.
+The Siberian Husky is one of the most ancient dog breeds on the planet, and they were developed in Siberia as a sled-pulling dog used to transport goods and people from tribe to tribe.
 Their companionship and affection traits were also utilized, and they were used to keep children warm and protect them at night.
-The first Husky was imported to Alaska in 1908, and they were put to work as a sled dog during the gold rush era.
+The first Husky was imported to Alaska in 1908, and they were put to work as sled dogs during the gold rush era.

-The Siberian Husky is an energetic dog who craves companionship and being a pack dog, he needs to feel that he is part of the family pack.
-He needs a family that can invest and spend a lot of time with him, otherwise he will become very unhappy and destructive.
-The American Kennel Club (AKC) describe him as loyal, outgoing and mischievous.
+The Siberian Husky is an energetic dog who craves companionship, and being a pack dog, he needs to feel that he is part of the family pack.
+He needs a family that can invest and spend a lot of time with him.
+Otherwise, he will become very unhappy and destructive.
+The American Kennel Club (AKC) describes him as loyal, outgoing, and mischievous.

 Wolf (Canis Lupus)

-Firstly, it is important to understand that there are 2 types of Wolves, the Red and the Gray, and it is believed that there are up to 38 subspecies of the Wolf, and they are named after the area that they live in.
-The Gray Wolf is the most common Wolf, and he is the parent of the Wolfdog, and so throughout this article we will be referring to the Gray Wolf.
+Firstly, it is important to understand that there are two types of wolves, the red and the gray, and it is believed that there are up to 38 subspecies of the wolf, and they are named after the area that they live in.
+The gray wolf is the most common wolf, and he is the parent of the Husly wolf dog, so throughout this article, we will be referring to the gray wolf.

-Evidence suggests that the Gray Wolf is around 1 million years old, and it is thought that he comes from the Eurasian continent.
-After some time, the Gray Wolf was then found in North America, and he has since migrated across the world.
+Evidence suggests that the gray wolf is around 1 million years old, and it is thought that he comes from the Eurasian continent.
+After some time, the gray wolf was found in North America and has since migrated across the world.
 They are very adaptable creatures, and they are one of the few mammals to have survived the Ice Age.

 They are also extremely territorial, and this is a trait that will never be trained out of them.
-His wolf parent will urinate and defecate around food in order to claim or protect it, and the husky wolf mix is known to display this behavior in the home from the age of 3 months.
-They are also very protective of items once they have them in their mouth, so do not attempt to take anything from the Wolfdogs mouth, otherwise you will likely get bitten.
+His wolf parent will urinate and defecate around food in order to claim or protect it, and the Husky wolf mix is known to display this behavior in the home from the age of three months.
+They are also very protective of items once they have them in their mouth, so do not attempt to take anything from the Wolfdog’s mouth.
+Otherwise, you will likely get bitten.

-However, if they are placed into the right home with strict training then they are also known to be friendly with their pack, similar to his Husky parent, but with slightly more reservation.
-Whilst this is great, the Wolfdog should not become accustomed to constant human comfort and interaction, as they will gradually need to spend more and more time outdoors.
+However, if they are placed into the right home with strict training, then they are also known to be friendly with their pack, similar to his Husky parent, but with slightly more reservation.
+While this is great, the Husky wolf hybrid should not become accustomed to constant human comfort and interaction, as they will gradually need to spend more and more time outdoors.

 Size & Appearance

-The Wolfdogs looks will vary significantly, even within the same litter.
-They can either keep the wild look of his Wolf parent, or the domesticated look of his Husky parent.
-The male husky wolf mix will weigh between 85 and 155 pounds, and the female Wolfdog will weigh between 75 and 130 pounds.
-The male Wolfdog will measure between 26 and 33 inches tall, from paw to shoulder, and the female will measure between 25 and 32 inches tall.
+The Wolfdog’s looks will vary significantly, even within the same litter.
+They can either keep the wild look of their Wolf parent or the domesticated look of their Husky parent.
+The male Husky wolf mix weighs between 85 and 155 pounds, and the female Wolfdog weighs between 75 and 130 pounds.
+The male Husky wolf hybrid will measure between 26 and 33 inches tall, from paw to shoulder, and the female will measure between 25 and 32 inches tall.

 Coat & Colors

-The Wolfdog will have a medium length double coat, that is quite thick and dense.
-The Wolfdog will also enjoy a variety of colors including black, gray, white, brown and tan.
-Similar to his Wolf parent, the Wolfdog’s coat color will change until he is around 1 year of age, and whilst it might not change drastically, the tone and shading certainly will, so bear this in mind when you are purchasing him as a puppy.
+The Wolfdog has a medium-length double coat that is quite thick and dense.
+The Husky wolf mix also enjoys a variety of colors, including black, gray, white, brown, and tan.
+Like his wolf parent, the Wolfdog’s coat color will change until he is around 1 year of age, and while it might not change drastically, the tone and shading certainly will so bear this in mind when you are purchasing him as a puppy.

 Exercise Requirements & Living Conditions